xfajarr/TheMinutes/README.md

 # TheMinutes

 > Miss Minutes routes people through the TVA's Sacred Timeline.
-TheMinutes routes your AI agents through the best MPP enabled service — automatically.
+TheMinutes routes your AI agents through the best service — and handles the payment automatically.

-**The MPP service router for AI agents on [Tempo](https://tempo.xyz).** Discover, compare, and route to 100+ MPP-compatible services with a single `router.fetch()` call.
+**The service router for AI agents on [Tempo](https://tempo.xyz).** Discover, compare, and route to 100+ services that accept MPP payment with a single `router.fetch()` call.
 No hardcoded endpoints.
 No manual price checking.
 Just the right service, at the right price, every time.

 ```ts
 import { createRouter } from "@theminutes/sdk";